WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 *The Problem.* The local social media network has a reputation for following the whims of the local government.
 Sometimes they arbitrarily delete posts that they don’t agree with.
-Your best friend is concerned that when this happens, his followers may now see references and citations to his work, but not be able to access the original posts.
+Best Friend is concerned that when this happens, his followers may now see references and citations to his work, but not be able to access the original posts.

-*The Solution.* Your best friend uses his self-sovereign identity to publish all of his videos.
+*The Solution.* Best Friend uses his self-sovereign identity to publish all of his videos.
 They’re posted to his datastore, a decentralized file storage system that is accessible through his self-sovereign identity and provably attributable to him.
 Hyperlinked